jrhea/library-of-babel/README.md

 - Every page is encoded as a number in base-29
 - A **reversible Linear Congruential Generator (LCG)** scrambles that number
-- The result is encoded to base-36 to form the “hexagon” address
+- The result is encoded to base-36 to form the hexagon address
 - Position (wall/shelf/volume/page) is embedded in the number and fully recoverable
-- Searching embeds the snippet into deterministic pseudo-random filler at a random offset
+- Searching embeds the text into deterministic pseudo-random filler at a random offset

 ---